top of page

 2

-• a judgemental (faulty) belief that you are so perfectly superior over others that halts your ability to learn from anyone else; an example of an “unconscious, unconscious” who doesn't practice life-long learning (Appendix 1F), and/or
+4. a judgmental (faulty) belief that you are so perfectly superior over others that halts your ability to learn from anyone else - an example of an “unconscious, unconscious” who doesn't practice life-long learning (Appendix 1F).

 A person filled with false pride may take the free gift of salvation offered by God (Jesus as Savior) but refuses to accept Jesus as Lord too, because, in their thinking, such acceptance would mean trading independence and self-absorption for humble submission and service to others.
 The truth that God is the boundary-maker and the One in control, the truth that Christ takes away your shame and fear when you fail, and the truth that the Holy Spirit inspires positive change in your life--these truths only become real to prideful people when God’s love breaks into their cycle of independence.
 If you suffer from false pride, don’t wait until your dominating, know-it-all self is angry, empty, weak, and distraught.
-Many times the breakthrough is only possible when the prideful person is at an extremely low point of inability, emptiness, fear and/or dysfunctional behavior.
-This is when soul-searching begins and one can find true fulfillment.
+Many times the breakthrough you are searching for is only possible when an overly prideful person has reached a point in their awareness that they can't be self-fulfilled and discover for themselves that "something" is missing from their lives.
+This can occur at either an extremely low point of inability, emptiness, fear and/or dysfunctional behavior or at a extremely high point of worldly success.
+This is when soul-searching begins and one can be open for searching for true fulfillment (John 6:35)

 2